sainathgoudk/Predicting-Heart-Disease/README.md

 # Predicting-Heart-Disease
-Machine Learning with a Heart
+Machine Learning with a Heart.
+The goal is to predict the binary class heart_disease_present, which represents whether or not a patient has heart disease:

+* 0 represents no heart disease present
+* 1 represents heart disease present

 ## About Heart Disease
 Preventing heart disease is important.
 Good data-driven systems for predicting heart disease can improve the entire research and prevention process, making sure that more people can live healthy lives.